 It is the responsibility of the parent/guardian to call the school before 8:00 A.M. to report an absence by leaving a message on the attendance line.
 Students will be recorded as having an unexcused absence if no message is left.
 (The administration will not usually attempt to contact parents in the event of a message not being left.)
 Please be sure the office has your current work and home telephone numbers on file.
 Whenever possible, if a student absence is anticipated, we recommend that the student notify his or her teachers and request the assignments prior to the absence.
 It is the responsibility of the student to make up all missed assignments after an absence from school.
 If a student is unable to attend school and seeks his or her assignments, the student should contact a classmate for that information, not the school office.
-Once again, it is the responsibility of the student will have an established make-up policy, including appropriate deadlines, for missed work.
+Once again, it is the responsibility of the student to make up missed homework after any absence, planned or due to illness, in a timely manner.
+Each teacher will have an established make-up policy, including appropriate deadlines, for missed work.
 At the discretion of the Headmaster, students may not be allowed to make-up missed work due to an unexcused absence.
 Parents may receive a detailed attendance report upon request.